ryx/datalayer.js/README.md

 That's it.
 Almost.
 There are many more details and possibilities of course.
 You can learn more about [rendertime data](#), [rendertime events](#), [runtime events](#) and [event annotations](#).
 It's also really helpful to understand the concept of [Models](#).
 We have a set of [predefined datatypes](#) (mainly focused on e-commerce websites) and a [default model](#).
 As well as [custom data models](#).
 Then there is the [rules configuration](#) for the plugin loading.
 We have [configuration overrides](#).
 And quite a bit more to come.

 ## But what is wrong with external tag management?
 It depends.
 If you want, go and use some 3rd party tool.
 You might even be happy with it.
-However, if you are a developer or a bigger organization with multiple dev teams or just care about performance, stability and code control you really want to [understand the concepts and ideas behind datalayer.js](#) and maybe even use it.
+However, if you are a developer or a bigger organization with multiple dev teams or just care about performance, stability and code control you really want to [understand the ideas and motivations behind datalayer.js](#) and maybe even use it.

 # Usage
 The basic usage can be divided into three different parts - integration, configuration and runtime (with focus on passing data and events to datalayer and plugins).
 The following paragraphs give a short introduction to these three topics.
-For more detailed information, check the dedicated sections for each aspect.
+For more detailed information, check the dedicated sections for each topic.

 ## Integration
 Datalayer.js comes as [UMD module](https://github.com/umdjs/umd) which means you can use it either directly via a `<script>` tag, by using an AMD loader (e.g. [requirejs](http://requirejs.org/)) or as [commonJS module](http://wiki.commonjs.org/wiki/Modules/1.1) (e.g. nodejs's `require`).
 These brief examples illustrate the different styles: